Vrajs16/TaskAi/documents/SohamShah.md

 #4: Implement login/authentication using Github
 #5: Working on, implenting on login using Auth0
 #6: Fixing problems with Auth0 Authentication
-#7: Doing Password strength, and updating readme
+#7: Doing Password strength
 #8: Fixing errors and adding 'confirm password and maing sure both password are the same or an errors
+#10 updating read me